10 Embarrassing Online Shopping Fails to Avoid This Holiday Season

 8. Not Checking the Return Policy

-A lot of online stores let you make returns, but some of them also make you jump through at least three hoops before you can get your money back.
+A lot of online stores let you make returns, but some of them also make you jump through hoops before you can get your money back.

 Before you buy, check the store’s restrictions on returns and find out how much it will deduct from your refund (for return shipping or restocking) if you send the item back.